 • allows surveys to be conducted in sensitive urban areas and in protected nature reserves

 Tomography.
-Sisprobe has developed techniques, workflows and codes to treat massive amounts of data recorded in month-long surveys by large surface arrays (100 to >2000 sensors).
-This produces high-resolution tomographic images of the subsurface.
+Sisprobe has developed techniques, and workflows to treat massive amounts of data recorded in month-long surveys by large surface arrays (100 to >2000 sensors).
+This produces 3D tomographic images of the subsurface.

 Monitoring.
-By recording continuously for weeks or months, or by making regular measurements, changes in sub-surface structure are registered.
-This allows Sisprobe to monitor evolution of oil or gas reservoirs, or changes during excavation of structures in urban settings (e.g. metro tunnels)
+By recording continuously for several months, or by making regular measurements, subtle changes in sub-surface stiffness and/or staturation can be detected.
+This allows Sisprobe to monitor the evolution of oil or gas reservoirs, weakness and leaks in dam walls, or changes during excavation of structures in urban settings (e.g. metro tunnels)

 It also allows imaging and monitoring the subsurface for industrial applications including oil & gas (Chmiel et al, 2019; Brenguier et al, 2019b) mine safety (Olivier et al. 2015) and mineral exploration (Dales et al, 2020)